"The Impact of Victimization on Fear," Crime and Delinquency, 33 (January, 1987), p.

 135-154.

 This report examines the relationship between criminal victimization and fear of crime.
-Past research has
+Past

-because the two did not appear to be tightly linked.
-However, the data analyzed here indicate that victimization
+been branded "irrational" because the two did not appear to be tightly linked.
+However, the

-affects both fear-related attitudes and behavior in a clear and consistent manner.
-This report also suggests
+in a clear and consistent manner.
+This report also suggests that the impact of victimization is

-that the impact of victimization is relatively uniform.
-Some research has indicated that certain groups are
+relatively uniform.
+Some research has indicated that certain groups are especially affected by

-victimization registered in these data were not differentially distributed across subgroups.
-In sum, most
+effects of victimization registered in these data were not differentially distributed across

-people do learn from their experiences, although other kinds of learning are rational as well.
+subgroups.
+In sum, most people do learn from their experiences, although other kinds of

 Victim Research Abstracts